KnowOneActual/python-image-processor/WARP.md

 ## Project Overview

 This is a Python-based image processing tool that provides bulk image processing capabilities including resizing, format conversion, and watermarking.
+The project offers both a command-line interface (CLI) and a desktop GUI application built with Tkinter.
 The project uses PIL/Pillow for image manipulation.

 ### Key Features
+- **Desktop GUI Application**: User-friendly Tkinter interface with real-time logging and threading
+- **Command-line Interface**: Powerful CLI tool for automation and advanced users
 - **Bulk image processing**: Process entire directories of images
 - **Cropping**: Crop images to specific aspect ratios (16:9, 1:1, etc.) from center
 - **Resizing**: Resize images while maintaining aspect ratio